zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### template `String`

-The template which is used to render the column content.
-The Kendo UI Grid widget renders table rows (<tr>) which represent the data source items.
+The template which renders the column content.
+The grid renders table rows (<tr>) which represent the data source items.
 Each table row consists of table cells (<td>) which represent the grid columns.
-By default the HTML-encoded value of the field is displayed in the column.Use the template to customize the way the column displays its value.
+By default the HTML-encoded value of the field is displayed in the column.

 #### Example
     <kendo:grid-column template="template">